 Don’t leave it until it’s hard.
 Always try to tag in with ‘your tribe’.

-Jane, mum of 15-year-old and 11-year-old
+Jane, mum of two

 If your child has or might have any sensory issues and their behaviour worsens before Christmas, try turning your twinkly lights to static.
 It’s a perfect opportunity to reinforce that they are a good amazing person that you are proud of, even if they are testing you to the limits!

-Helen, mother of 15 year old
+Helen, mother of a teenager

 Remember we operate a Duty Phone number for those who need help over the festive period: